aldob-mohamed96/Flutter_clean_arc/README.md

 ## Unit Testing
-Unit testing is an integral part of this Flutter project.<br> The test directory contains unit tests for different parts of the application, including data sources, repositories, domain logic, and presentation components.<br>
+Unit testing is an integral part of this Flutter project.<br> The test directory contains unit tests for different parts of the application, including data sources,repositories,domain and presentation components.<br>

 The project uses testing frameworks such as flutter_test and mockito to write and execute tests. <br>
 These frameworks provide utilities for creating test cases, mocking dependencies, and asserting expected outcomes.<br>